nyu-cs-gy-6533-fall-2022/base/Assignment_1/requirements/Assignment-1_Images.md

         MyImageClass image1("path_to_image_on_disk/pic.ppm");

-        // Another possible way to load it from the disk in the "C++ way" MyImageClass image2;
+        // Another possible way to load it from the disk in the "C++ way"
+        // You do not need to implement this, it is sufficient if your class just loads files passed to the constructor!
+        MyImageClass image2;
         ifstream imageFile1;
         // If the file is a PPM type 5 or 6 (binary)